Paying Off Debt: Understanding the Jargon

 There are so many different types of debt and each has its own associated jargon – creditors can make it difficult to understand debt, which in turn makes it seem even harder to get rid of!
 But fear not…

 Secured and Unsecured Debts

 The likelihood is that you’ve already heard these terms numerous times because these are the most fundamental ways of categorising your debts.

 Secured debts are those which have collateral attached.
 Collateral is something that is pledged as security for repayment of a loan (i.e. a house or a car).
-In the incident that the loan cannot be repaid, the creditor can seize the property and sell it to recoup the owed amount.
+In a situation that the loan cannot be repaid, the creditor can seize the property and sell it to recoup the owed amount.
 An example of a secured debt would be a mortgage.

 On the contrary, unsecured debts are those without collateral.
 These pose more of a risk to creditors as there is no asset attached for security – therefore they have a higher interest rate and can be dangerous if left unpaid.
 Creditors can sue the borrower for the money owed.
 A common example of an unsecured debt is an outstanding credit card bill.